In a nutshell:

 I’m very much motivated by the artists and the variety of art.
 It’s brilliant and I’m pleased to have it on display both in the gallery and in my own home!
 I’m also really proud when the work sells – it’s a great boost for our artists and also recognises their talent.

 “They have become artists, and are no longer just defined by their disability.”

 Is there a case study that demonstrates your impact?

 Hisba, an artist with Down’s syndrome, has been coming to Artbox since its beginning in 2011.
 In 2011 she earned an income for the first time when selling some art.
 As a result of this, her confidence grew and she gained an interest in work and earning money!
 She now works part time and has a salary!
-She has continued to sell an increasing number of artwork and recently sold a series of pieces to a company based in Bank, who have decorated their boardrooms with her art.
+She has continued to sell an increasing number of artwork through our online shop, office commissions and at our exhibitions.
 Hisba has also promoted one of the Artbox exhibitions through a live interview on ITV news, has attended meetings with Artbox, has helped to sell artwork and has given presentations about her art and the organisation.
-She is now a volunteer and mentor in the studio sessions and remains an encouraging and inspiring role model for the other artists.
+She is now a volunteer mentor and studio assistant and remains an encouraging and inspiring role model for the other artists.

 What was your biggest challenge in starting your social enterprise?

 Time!
 I was working full time for the first 2-3 years of setting up Artbox and so there was never enough time – and still isn’t, even now I work full time on the project.
-Although I never seem to have enough time (maybe this is normal in social enterprise?) volunteers and pro bono support have helped Artbox to grow and develop.
+However, volunteers and pro bono support have helped Artbox to grow and develop.
 Utilising other people’s skills is key!

 How has the School for Social Entrepreneurs supported you?